timeplus-io/docs/docs/v2-release-notes.md

  * New feature: allow to set timeout for [Remote UDF](/sql-create-remote-function)

 ### Timeplus Destination Connector for Airbyte v0.1.20
 Support us-west-2.timeplus.cloud as the default endpoint.
 Dependencies are updated.
-This is avilable for both Airbyte Cloud and Airbyte OSS.
+This is available for both Airbyte Cloud and Airbyte OSS.

 ### Timeplus Native JDBC v2.0.5
 Support JDK 8, per customer feedback.